wild-devops/pwshake/doc/config.md

   tasks:
     clean:
       steps:
-      - powershell: rm ./results -r -force
+      - powershell: rm ./results -recurse -force
     build:
     - run_build_script
     test:
     - powershell: dotnet test
     publish:
     - cmd: |
         python.exe ./tools/some_script.py --with long ^
         --list of --options that --doesnt feet ^
         --to single_line
   ```
   Contains definition of composed and interdependent tasks that will be performed by **PWSHAKE** engine by executing `steps:` which are defined as `tasks:` items.